 Born: 1870; Died: 1958; Married: Edith May Gozzard

-George Shumack was born in 1870, the son of Peter Shumack (known as ‘Big Pete’) and Elizabeth Shumack (nee Gillespie).
-In 1895 he married Edith May Gozzard (known as ‘May’), the daughter of Henry Gozzard of 'Aston', Mulligans Flat.
+George Shumack was born in 1870, the son of Peter Shumack (known as 'Big Pete') and Elizabeth Shumack (nee Gillespie).
+In 1895 he married Edith May Gozzard (known as 'May'), the daughter of Henry Gozzard of 'Aston', Mulligans Flat.
 They had nine children together.
 Three of them - Percy, Peter, and Silas - are in a Ginninderra school photo of 1905.
 One of them - Bessie - died at the age of three months in 1907, and hers is the first burial to have taken place at the Hall cemetery, which was proclaimed in 1883.

 The wedding was reported by the Queanbeyan Age: